pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

     <figcaption>Click image to enlarge</figcaption>
 </figure>

 For Data Analysts, the key words tend to focus more on information dissemination, whether it be through through verbal or written form: *reports*, *reporting*, *dashboards*, *communication*, *verbal*.
-Data retrieval and organization is another theme that comes up: *excel*, *strong sql*, *sql skills*, *trends*.
+Data retrieval and organization is another theme that comes up: *excel*, *strong SQL*, *SQL skills*, *trends*.

 <figure align="center">
 	<a href="/images/jd-classifier/TorandoChart_TermSensitivity_Analyst.png">